eastonYi/Unsupervised-ASR/README.md

 ### data prepare
-All the files needed for timit demo is already in `data/timit`.
+All the files needed for timit demo are already in `data/timit`.
 You need to generate `tfrecord` first:
 ```
 python data_prepare.py configs/timit/timit_EODM.yaml
 ```